-The Board shall consist of 4 directors.
+The Board shall consist of 5 directors.

+[Section 11 amended by No. 23 of 2008 s.
+6.]

 12. Appointment and tenure of directors

 (1) Subject to this section, the directors of the Institute shall be appointed by the Governor on the nomination of the Minister under subsection (2) from amongst persons who appear to the Minister to be qualified by training or experience in the physical sciences, applied sciences, finance, administration or marketing, or in any other field that is, in the opinion of the Minister, relevant to the function of the Institute.